neuhaus/distinct/README.md

 # distinct

-⚠️ This project is **dead** with the [lack](https://twitter.com/TwitterDev/status/1621026986784337922) of free access to the twitter API!
-See you on Mastodon…
+⚠️ This branch with the Twitter version is **dead** with the [lack](https://twitter.com/TwitterDev/status/1621026986784337922) of free access to the twitter API!
+See you on the main branch with Mastodon support…

 So there's this magazine's twitter account that you like but it posts stories over and over again?
 This twitter bot will retweet someone's tweet only if that person hasn't tweeted